-This practice applies to all lands where planting or managing vegetation fails to meet the short-term needs of the species or guild under consideration.
-And in addition, where a State-approved wildlife habitat assessment identifies the need to:
+This practice applies to all lands where planting or managing vegetation fails to meet the short-term needs of the species or guild under consideration and/or where the NRCS Idaho State-approved wildlife habitat assessment identifies the need to:

-- Provide loafing, escape, nesting, rearing, roosting, perching and/or basking habitat, Examples are nesting islands, nesting boxes, roosting boxes, rock piles, perching structures and brush piles. - Modify existing structures to minimize the risks of injury or mortality to wildlife.
-Examples are the need to: - · Retrofit an existing fence with fence markers, - Modify an existing fence by removing wire or adding wildlife-friendly wire at appropriate spacing, or - Modify an existing watering facility by installing escape ramps or removing obstacles that impede safe access to water.
+- Provide loafing, escape, nesting, rearing, roosting, perching and/or basking habitat for terrestrial and aquatic species.
+Examples are nesting islands, nesting boxes, roosting boxes, rock piles, perching structures, LUNKERS, root wads, log jams, and brush piles. - Modify existing structures to minimize the risks of injury or mortality to wildlife.
+Examples are the need to: - a.
+Retrofit an existing fence with fence markers, - b.
+Modify an existing fence by removing wire or adding wildlife-friendly wire at appropriate spacing, or - c.
+Modify an existing watering facility by installing escape ramps or removing obstacles that impede safe access to water.